Contact Form

 We provide advice and support to all Ealing families in the antenatal period, following birth of a baby and for as long as they require infant feeding support including solid food introduction.

-You can access the Early Start Health Visiting Team by contacting the Early Start Main Hub.
+You can contact the Infant feeding Team by contacting the Early Start Main Hub

 Phone: 020 8102 5888